Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CuisHistory.md

 # A short history of Cuis #

+In 2003, Juan Vuletich, by then an active collaborator in the Squeak project, decided that a zoomeable and scalable GUI was needed for Smalltalk.
+This would require completely abandoning back compatibility with the existing Morphic in Squeak.
+So, the Cuis Smalltalk project was started, although it was named much later.

-The Cuis Smalltalk project was started by Juan Vuletich in 2004.
-The focus has always been to develop a general purpose Smalltalk system that doesn't include application specific code by default, so it doesn't mandate extra burden on the developer.
+The focus has always been to develop a general purpose Smalltalk system that doesn't include application specific code by default, and only includes basic functionality.
+This makes it easy to evolve, and it doesn't mandate extra burden on the developer.

 A friendly and enthusiastic community has formed around it, developing additional code packages and applications.

 Some landmarks in the project are: